cideM/fbrs/content/fp.md

 frustration it has caused me, and how much slower it often makes me during the initial implementation of something.

-My goal for the next 12 months is to do another project of roughly the same complexity level but use tools that value simplicity above everything else.

 I still believe that Haskell, with a good enough understanding of its more advanced language extensions, can be an incredibly productive language.
 The more potential bugs you can rule out through the type system, the less maintenance down the road.
 But getting there takes a long time.

+My goal for the next 12 months is to do another project of roughly the same complexity level, but use tools that value simplicity above everything else.

+For example, instead of devising a complicated secret management solution, that could end up being risky because you don't understand how it works, I could also just `ssh` into the server and create a file with the secrets and call it a day.
+Instead of using Nix to manage the complexity of a sprawling dependency tree, what if my app barely had any dependencies?

 ---

-[^1]:
-    I experimented with that library and found it surprisingly straight forward to include.
-But because I wasn't making use of most of its effects and instead only needed a simple way of threading some configuration values through various functions, I ended up removing it again.

-[^2]:
-    For example, I would strongly recommend to immediately catch potential exceptions thrown by a function that has `MonadThrow` (if I recall correctly), because I've had surprising errors when the exception type was not what I thought, because somewhere a function happened to have a
+[^1]: For example, I would strongly recommend to immediately catch potential
+    exceptions thrown by a function that has `MonadThrow` (if I recall correctly), because I've had surprising errors when the exception type was not what I thought, because somewhere a function happened to have a